02Mowgri/02Mowgri/README.md

 ## Hi there 👋

+🔭 I’m currently working on our capstone project!
+🌱 I’m currently learning some programming languages!
+(PHP, C# and Python)

 <!--
 **02Mowgri/02Mowgri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.